What Is Chemical Bonding?

 Relatively similar energy sub-orbitals may merge and form a new set of the same number of orbitals, having the property of all the contributing orbitals in proportion to their numbers.
 These orbitals are hybridized orbitals.
 They are useful in explaining the similarity in bond length, bond angles, structure, shape and magnetic properties of molecules.

 sp3 and dsp2 are four hybridized orbitals.
-But one is the tetrahedral shape and other square planar.
+But one is a tetrahedral shape, and the other is square planar.
 Why?

-sp3 orbitals are formed from the s -subshell with uniform electron distribution around the nucleus and of p-subshell with distribution in the three vertical axis.
+sp3 orbitals are formed from the s -subshell with uniform electron distribution around the nucleus and from the p-subshell with distribution in the three vertical axes.
 Hybridized orbitals, hence have their electron distribution in three dimensions, as tetrahedral directions.

-In dsp2 all the orbitals involved I hybridization have their electron distribution around the same plane.
+In dsp2, all the orbitals involved in hybridization have their electron distribution around the same plane.
 Hence, the hybridized orbitals also are in the same plane giving rise to square planar geometry.

 The oxygen molecule is paramagnetic.
 Is there an explanation?

-Oxygen atom shares two electrons, each with another oxygen atom to form the oxygen molecule.
+An oxygen atom shares two electrons, each with another oxygen atom, to form the oxygen molecule.
 Oxygen molecule exhibits paramagnetic nature indicating unpaired electrons.
 A molecular orbital theory has been proposed to explain this.
-According to this theory, atoms lose their orbitals and rather form an equal number of orbital covering the entire molecule and hence the name molecular orbital.
-Filling up of these orbitals in increasing energy order leaves unpaired electron explaining the paramagnetic behaviour of oxygen molecule.
+According to this theory, atoms lose their orbitals and rather form an equal number of orbitals covering the entire molecule and hence, the name molecular orbital.
+Filling up of these orbitals in increasing energy order leaves unpaired electrons explaining the paramagnetic behaviour of oxygen molecules.